One of the most burning questions any advertiser asks themselves is: “How much do Facebook Ads cost?”

-This data was pulled from all AdEspresso users from all quarters of 2018 and the first quarter of 2019, we converted all currencies to US$.
+This data was pulled from all AdEspresso users from 2020 and 2021 and encompasses over 636 million in ad spend.
+We converted all currencies to USD.

 While all the statistics in this post are coming from real campaigns, you should be using these numbers only as a reference or a guideline.

 Now, onto the good stuff!

 This data reflects the average Facebook Cost per Click for 2020 and 2021.

 This information is limited to campaigns with website clicks or website conversions as the objective unless otherwise noted.
 The currency is in USD.